dreamfactorysoftware/platform-wiki/setup-guide/1-trackers/javascript-tracker/Integrating-Javascript-tags-with-QuBiT-OpenTag.md

 When these events occur, we need to update the `Universal Variable` so that these events are recorded as they happen, and the relevant data associated with each event, that we want to pass to SnowPlow, is attached to the event.

-Open Tag's Universal Variable has an [`EventList`] (https://github.com/QubitProducts/UniversalVariable#eventlist) object, which stores an array of [`Event`] (https://github.com/QubitProducts/UniversalVariable#event) objects.
+OpenTag's Universal Variable has an [`EventList`] (https://github.com/QubitProducts/UniversalVariable#eventlist) object, which stores an array of [`Event`] (https://github.com/QubitProducts/UniversalVariable#event) objects.
 To meet SnowPlow's needs, we've added a number of fields to the Event object, and implemented an interface to make it straightforward for companies implementing OpenTag to push event data into the `Universal Variable` as / when they occur.

 The additional fields are: